 The Bureau of Labor Statistics (BLS) reports that an increased use of technology and other factors could limit potential in farming, fishing, and forestry careers over the next decade.
 As a result, job openings in this field are expected to decrease 3 percent nationally from 2012 to 2022.
-However, certain regions will be affected more than others as will certain industries.
+However, certain regions may be affected more than others as may certain industries.

 |Career||Number of Workers Nationally in 2013||Job Description||Degree Requirements|